MeshWorld India Logo MeshWorld.

 Skill 4: PostgreSQL — The Default Database

-PostgreSQL hit 55.6% adoption (Stack Overflow 2025).
-It’s the database most likely to appear in job descriptions.
+PostgreSQL hit 55.6% adoption.
+It’s the database you’ll see most in job descriptions.

 Essential: